 A defendant can communicate his or her solicitation to commit a crime by just about any means of communication, including non-verbal communication.

-The law on solicitation to commit a crime is found at California penal code section 653f.
-Section 653f has several subsections that cover specific acts of solicitation: PC 653f(a) Solicitation to commit a felony; PC 653f(b) Solicitation to commit murder; PC 653f(c) Solicitation to commit a sex crime; PC 653f(d) Solicitation to commit a drug offense, and more.
+The law on solicitation to commit a crime is found at penal code section 653f.
+Section 653f has several subsections that cover specific acts of solicitation.
+For example, PC 653f(a) Solicitation to commit a felony; PC 653f(b), Solicitation to commit murder; PC 653f(c), Solicitation to commit a sex crime; PC 653f(d) Solicitation to commit a drug offense, etc.

 The most common criminal charge of soliciting a crime is found at penal code 653f(a) Solicitation to commit a felony not including murder.
 To be found guilty of PC 653f(a) the prosecuting attorney will need to show evidence that proves beyond a reasonable doubt that the defendant did all of the following:

-2) the defendant intended that the other person actually commit the crime solicited (as opposed to requesting in jest, joking, or without any reasonable belief that the other person would commit a crime), and
+- Intended that the other person actually commit the crime solicited (as opposed to requesting in jest, joking, or without any reasonable belief that the other person would commit a crime), and

-3) the other person received the communication of solicitation of a felony
+- The other person received the communication of solicitation of a felony